 Hedgehog populations across the UK are in decline.
 As we get better at fencing our gardens, they lose their freedom to roam.

 Hedgehogs need to move between our gardens to forage for food and water successfully.
-Wherever you live, please create 13x13cm access holes in your garden fence (between your neighbours to the side and to the rear!) to allow your hedgehogs access between neighbourhood gardens without venturing onto the roads.
-Alternatively, replace your fence with a native hedge from the Woodland Trust – much better for wildlife and with ready-made access holes!
+Wherever you live, please create a series of 13x13cm access holes in your garden fence (between your neighbours to the side and to the rear!) to allow your hedgehogs easy access between neighbourhood gardens without venturing onto the roads.
+Alternatively, replace your fence with a native hedge – much better for wildlife and with ready-made access holes!
 You can also put out bowls of water and dry cat or dog food, ideally under a hedge or log pile where pets can’t reach.

 Wilderhood Watch Hedgehog Street Projects